-Types of Therapy We Offer for Children
+Types of Counseling We Offer for Children

-There are many different types of child therapy available at Anchor Light Collective, and our team of child therapists in Seattle will hand pick the modality and interventions best suited for the needs of your child, based on their age, their interests, and their behavioral and emotional needs.
+There are many different types of child therapy available at Anchor Light Collective, and our team of child therapists in Seattle Washington will hand pick the modality and interventions best suited for the needs of your child, based on their age, their interests, and their behavioral and emotional needs.

 - Play Therapy